- Home

 If you’re happy where you live and don’t want to move, there are plenty more ways to mark this new chapter and adapt your surroundings to better fit your new lifestyle.
 One of our favourites is making home improvements.

-Whether it’s installing a new bathroom, upgrading your kitchen, or adding an extension, there are many ways you can improve your home – and boost its market value should you come to sell your property down the line.
+Whether it’s installing a new bathroom, upgrading your kitchen, or adding an extension, there are many ways you can improve your home – and boost its market value should you later sell your property.

-To help you get started, why not check out our articles: 18 home decorating ideas and 8 ways to revamp your home for next to nothing?
+To help you get started, why not check out our articles: 11 improvements to make your home more environmentally friendly, 18 home decorating ideas and 8 ways to revamp your home for next to nothing?

 16. Upcycle

-If your home doesn’t need much work – or you don’t have the finances for a big restoration project – you might want to have a go at upcycling.
+If your home doesn’t need much work – or you don’t have the finances for a big restoration project – you might like to have a go at upcycling.

 There are many ways you can use upcycling to improve your home.
 You can reupholster sofas and chairs, turn cans and jars into pretty plant pots, or paint tired wooden furniture bright colours.
 The options are endless!